SamuXarick/LuDiAI-AfterFix/readme.txt

 Town choice priority:
     Defines how the AI will pair two towns.
-If the AI Started as Random AI, one of the following options will be picked at random on startup.

     - Most cargo produced first:
     The AI choses the most productive towns first when creating a service.